ericwa/ericw-tools/docs/light.rst

    1 makes a model receive minlight only, ignoring all lights / sunlight.
 Could be useful on rotators / trains.

+   .. seealso:: `Lighting Channels`_ for a more powerful version of this

 .. bmodel-key:: "_bounce" "n"